 Think of this section as your dance studio costs and revenue blueprint.

 Whether you already have the money for startup costs, or will be using investors or a bank loan, be clear about how you plan to get started.
 Use graphs, charts, and/or spreadsheets to detail your initial and monthly expenses, as well as projected sales.
 What costs will be involved?
 Consider your studio expenses, teacher salaries, and any software you use to automate key processes.
+These can all be documented in a cash flow statement, company analysis section, income statement, financial plan, and balance sheets.

 This is also where you should disclose the structure you plan to use for charging your students.
 How much will they pay per class?
 Will you include an annual registration fee?
 Consider how often you’ll host recitals and how much you’ll charge for a ticket.
 Do you have plans to rent out your space or sell apparel?
+Be sure to be well-versed in your customer segments, target demographic, and market trends to accurately price your dance classes offered.
+This can ultimately give your dance studio a competitive advantage against other dance studios.

 Don’t leave anything out when it comes to the money coming in and being spent.
 This will give you a realistic idea of what to expect on a monthly, quarterly, and yearly basis.
 This section can and will change over time as you learn more about the business, competitors, and your community.